Momoi2309/Momoi2309/README.md

 - 🔎I've finished an Augmented Reality App used for virtual try-on of different accessories
+- 🔎Current project: Horror game made in Unity

--  🧠I’m currently learning Unity, AR and 3D Modelling
+-  🧠I’m currently learning Unity, AR & VR and 3D Modelling.

 - ❤️ My first choice language is Python